kristiandiana/test/PLAN.md

 ## :athletic_shoe: Sprint Planning

 ### High Level Goals for Each Sprint

 #### <u>Milestone 1 (Back-End MVP)</u>

+Build a convolutional neural network (CNN) using TensorFlow.
+Train the model using a public dataset.
+The model should be functioning for ***only one*** ocular disease (Ex.
+Glaucoma) at this point.

-**Sprint 1**: Select a public dataset on ocular diseases that will be used as training data.
-Use pandas to access the data and format it in a dataframe that will be used later. *Expected length of sprint: 2 weeks.*
+**Sprint 1**: Select a public dataset on ocular diseases that will be used as training data, such as the following [Kaggle Dataset](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
+Use pandas to access the data and NumPy format it in a dataframe that will be used later. *Expected length of sprint: 2 weeks.*

-**Sprint 2**: Research use of OpenCV to ensure dataset images will be usable during the model training. *Expected length of sprint: 2 weeks.*

-**Sprint 3**: Begin development of the CNN and train the model on *one* ocular disease.
-Assess the model accuracy using a sample of the initial training data.*Expected length of sprint: 3-4 weeks.*
+**Sprint 2**: Build the CNN and train the model on *one* ocular disease (binary image classification).
+Assess the accuracy of the model using Matplotlib.
+Save the model. *Expected length of sprint: 3-4 weeks.*

+**Sprint 3**: Upload the saved model to a Google Cloud bucket.
+Develop a Python function that imports the model from the bucket, and uses it to make predictions.
+Integrate this function with the Python API, ensuring that image parameters are reshaped correctly. *Expected length of sprint: 3 weeks.*

-#### <u>Milestone 2 (Front-End MVP)</u>
+#### <u>Milestone 1 (Front-End MVP)</u>

+Develop an API using a Python framework (Ex.
+Flask, Django, etc.).
+Develop a web application that is able to handle requests to the API with image files.

+**Sprint 1**: Select a Python framework to develop the API with (options listed above).
+Develop an API within the /API directory that can handle POST requests.
+Test the API using Postman. *Expected length of sprint: 3 weeks.*

-**Sprint 1**: Create a design for the web app using Figma or other tool, and select a web development framework.
-Develop the basic functionality of the web app in the /Front-End repository (must be able to upload image files). *Expected length of sprint: 3 weeks.*
+**Sprint 2**: Create a design for the web app using Figma or other tool, and select a web development framework.
+Develop the basic functionality of the web app in the /Front-End repository (must be able to upload image files). *Expected length of sprint: 4 weeks.*

-**Sprint 2**: Select a python framework to develop the API with (options listed above).
-Develop an API within with /API directory using the selected framework. *Expected length of sprint: 3 weeks.*

-**Sprint 3**: Integrate the API with the frontend by making a request to the API from the frontend.
-The frontend must be able to submit an image file to the API, and receive a string message back. *Expected length of sprint: 2 weeks.*
+**Sprint 3**: Integrate the API with the frontend by making a POST request to the API from the frontend.
+The frontend must be able to submit an image file to the API, and receive a JSON message back. *Expected length of sprint: 2 weeks.*

-#### <u>Milestone 3</u>
+#### <u>Milestone 2</u>

-**Sprint x**: *Expected length of sprint: x weeks.*
+**Sprint 1**: *Expected length of sprint: x weeks.*

-### Sprint Planning
-Sprint planning will be done at each weekly meeting (aka.
-Scrum Ceremonies) and will be organized using the GitHub Projects Kanban Board.
+### Additional Information & Resources

 *Here is some additional information on Sprint Planning and the Scrum Framework!*
 - *[Atlassian: Sprint Planning](https://www.atlassian.com/agile/scrum/sprint-planning#:~:text=What%20is%20sprint%20planning%3F,with%20the%20whole%20scrum%20team.)*